-The family violence indicator (FV) is entered on APPD.CASE when a custodial parent is a victim of family violence.
-The family violence indicator is available in METSS for all cases; i.e., TANF, non-TANF, and non IV-D. No information will be released to anyone when a case is coded with "FV" unless the court renders a decision.
+The family violence indicator (FV) is coded "Y" on APPD.CLNT, APPD.KID.XX or APPD.CASE screen when a custodial parent is a victim of family violence.
+The family violence indicator is available in METSS for all cases; i.e., TANF, non-TANF, and non IV-D. Once the family violence field is flagged on either screen, METSS will automatically flag the related screens for the case.
+No information will be released to anyone when the FV indicator is coded with "Y" unless the court renders a decision.
 Refer to the section GOOD CAUSE in this Chapter for further discussion on family violence and the family violence indicator.